 If you purchase shares in this offering, you will pay more for your shares of common stock than the amount paid by our existing stockholders for their shares on a per share basis.
 As a result, you will experience immediate and substantial dilution in net tangible book value per share in relation to the price that you paid for your shares.
-We expect the dilution as a result of the offering to be \$10.88 per share to new investors purchasing our shares in this offering assuming an initial public offering price of \$13.00 per share, which is the midpoint of the price range on the cover page of this prospectus.
+We expect the dilution as a result of the offering to be \$3.07 per share to new investors purchasing our shares in this offering assuming an initial public offering price of \$5.00 per share.
 In addition, you will experience further dilution to the extent that our shares are issued upon the exercise of any warrants or exercise of stock options under any stock incentive plans.
 See "Dilution" for a more complete description of how the value of your investment in our shares will be diluted upon completion of this offering.